FabLabSG/fablab-docs/README.md

 * Legal Advisor: (Vacant)<br>Provide legal advice and guidance to the project organisation.<br>Act as liaison coordinating any external legal services.

-* Challenge Producer: (Vacant)<br>Runs various Challenges with the Makers Community for the beneficiaries.
-Planning and keeping track of timelines, resources, and deliverables.
+* Challenge Producer: (Vacant)<br>Runs various Challenges with the Makers Community for the beneficiaries.<br>Planning and keeping track of timelines, resources, and deliverables.

 ## Resources, financial and quality plan